rpgreview/papersandpaychecks/cow-orkers.md

 The Chimera is a mythological creature initially described as coming from Asia minor and originally a singular being, although that is a lot less fun in a fantasy setting.
 Accoridng to Homer it has "a thing of immortal make, not human, lion-fronted and snake behind, a goat in the middle, and snorting out the breath of the terrible flame of bright fire", and using some versions here, it is the goat's head that breathes fire.
 The original chimera was apparently from Mount Chimaera in contemporary Turkey which appropriately has permanent gas vents and fire.
 This serves well with the theme that some high-powered sorcerer has the notion in their head in building a large number of such beasts.

 The Chimera is highly adaptable to mountains and plains.
 An omnivore, it is as sure-footed as the goat, it has the strength of the lion, and the ambush strikes of the serpent.
 Fortunately when it comes to social organisation the snake dominates and it is typically found alone.
 As an asexual and created creature is does not mate.
 A chimera has a lifespan of around 15 years, reaching maturity at 3 years.
 There is, however, one major disadvantage that the Chimera has that PC Adventurers may be able to take advantage of; the three heads are of independent mind and sometimes can be quite contrary to each other with problematic results.
+Typically the lion head operates as an ego, boldly directing the beast as a whole, the goat head as a superego sagaciously advising on what others are thinking, and the serpent as the chimera's id, espressing matters of self-interest.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|